sfbrigade/stop-covid19-sfbayarea/HOWTO_UPDATE_DATA.md

 This is the ICU bed availability data, which the filename is data/data_hospitalization.json scraped from data.ca.gov.

 1. Follow the same steps described above for GitHub action: data update.
 Only difference is the chart you need to review on the preview site.
 For hospitalization data update, please review the following chart to see the chart works fine the data which sounds right.
+If possible, please review all 9 counties to see the chart is reflected for the selected county.
  ![data-hospi-review1](https://user-images.githubusercontent.com/61864097/106184841-edd25b80-6156-11eb-95f8-f3cb9ada3e8e.png)